|Wax Week: Mixed Media

 If you missed this, try one of my other 2019 Wax Week classes:

 Extreme Collage, Sat-Wed, July 13 - 17, 2019

 Finding Focus, Sun-Thurs, October 13 - 17, 2019

 Photo Encaustic, Sat-Wed, October 26 - 30, 2019

 This 5-day intensive workshop combines some of my most popular classes with some brand new techniques that will keep you creating new work for years to come.
-In this class we'll focus on combining wax with different media like collage papers, stencils, pastels, watercolor, inks, shellac, stamps and much more.
+In this class we'll focus on combining wax with different media like collage papers, dried plants, stencils, pastels, watercolor, inks, foils, customized stamps and more.

 Hotels and Transportation

 Traveling to join us?
 If you're not from Portland, here's a list of hotels, transportation options and sightseeing.

 A beautiful way to enhance your surface texture is with oil/pigment sticks.
 Think of this as oil paint in stick form that can be applied directly to your wax paintings.
 By incorporating pigment sticks with texture, you can add depth to your encaustic paintings not possible with wax alone.
 We'll explore how best to fill incised lines, glaze with subtle color and draw directly onto the wax surface with vibrant colors.